 The latest breaking updates, straight to your email inbox.
-In early November, the Department of Public Health changed the way communities would be classified.
+In early November, the Massachusetts Department of Public Health (DPH) changed the way communities would be classified.
 While the original method only considered the average daily rate of positive tests per 100,000 inhabitants, the new method also takes into account the total population of the community and the positive test rate.
-There are now six communities in the high-risk “red zone” this week, up from 13 last week and 26 the previous week, weekly reports from the Department of Public Health show.
+As of Thursday, 3.72 million Massachusetts residents had received at least their first coronavirus vaccine and 2.77 million were fully vaccinated, according to state health data.

-He estimated that Massachusetts is likely experiencing “about three and a half times the number of cases that total cases are being reported by officials.
-Number of cities and towns at high risk of COVID-19 transmission almost halved, declining for the third consecutive week, as officials focus on being shot at guns.At the broader community level, CDC also recommends that cities and towns issue “environment-specific guidelines to help prevent the spread of the virus,” as one of several steps officials could take.
-The number of cities and towns that meet the Department of Public Health criteria for the high-risk red category increased by 40% from last week, has now increased for four consecutive weeks and has more than doubled in two weeks.
+The number of cities and towns at high risk of COVID-19 transmission almost halved this week, declining for the third consecutive week as officials focus on being shot at guns.At the broader community level, CDC also recommends that cities and towns issue “environment-specific guidelines to help prevent the spread of the virus” as one of several steps officials could take.For more information on Massachusetts cities and towns such as their dates of incorporation and settlement, see the Secretary of State website.